 Ericsson:

-Proposal 4: Add a list of Preamble Index IE linked with the RACH Configuration to both UE CONTEXT SETUP RESPONSE and UE CONTEXT MODIFICATION RESPONSE message.
+Add a list of Preamble Index linked with the RACH Configuration to both UE CONTEXT SETUP RESPONSE and UE CONTEXT MODIFICATION RESPONSE message.

-Proposal 5: Add a list of Preamble Index IE linked with the RACH Configuration to the Early Sync Information List within UE CONTEXT MODIFICATION REQUEST message.
+Add a list of Preamble Index linked with the RACH Configuration to the Early Sync Information List within UE CONTEXT MODIFICATION REQUEST message.

+FFS on whether to use an explicit IE or a container, e.g., RACH-Dedicated?

 QC: